mkarpiarz/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 Bare-metal/Passthrough with default configurations on Red Hat Enterprise Linux
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In this scenario, use the NVIDIA Container Toolkit container that is built on UBI 8:
+In this scenario, use the NVIDIA Container Toolkit image that is built on UBI 8:

 .. code-block:: console